 Throughout your stay at Yuba College, the faculty will be committed to your success.
-You will be challenged while being introduced to new ideas, information, technology and methods for solving problems.
+You will be challenged while being introduced to ideas, information, technology and new methods of problem-solving.
+Yuba College will provide you the very best learning experiences, but to ensure success, your best efforts will be expected.

-To assist you with achieving your goals, Yuba College has many wonderful, supportive student services including counseling, tutoring, financial aid, veterans' services, campus life, and many other support services dedicated to meet your needs.
+As a means to assist you with achieving your goals, Yuba College will provide many wonderful, supportive student services.
+These services include counseling, tutoring, financial aid, veterans' services, campus life, and many other support services dedicated to meeting your needs.
 Wherever you go, you will be greeted by competent and professional staff.
+Please take advantage of the services Yuba College provides.